Physics of Magnetic Resonance Imaging 1

 Content, Learning Outcome and Preconditions

-The content of the first part focusses on the principles of magnetic resonance(MR) image formation.
-The lecture starts with addressing the question how an MR signal is generated, continues with the detection and manipulation of this signal and will finally cover the details how MR signals are processed into an image.
+This module focusses on the principles of magnetic resonance(MR) image formation.
+It starts with addressing the question how an MR signal is generated, continues with the detection and manipulation of this signal and will finally cover the details how MR signals are processed into an image.

 Specifically, we will focus on: